 Black seed was utilized as a promoter of healthy immunity, anti-microbial and potent mucosal soother (10).

 The literature points towards Oregano’s potent anti-parasitic action verifying the medieval potion’s medicinal potential.

-Clinical trials show that oil of Oregano, Black seed oil and Mastic gum, all exhibit gastric healing potential and potent anti-microbial properties (10-13).
+Clinical trials show that oil of Oregano and Black Seed Oil exhibit gastric healing potential and potent anti-microbial properties (10-13).